BMJHayward/infusionsoft_xpmt/README.md

 DESCRIPTION
 =============

-API wrapper for Inonsoft CRM.
-Infusoft a.k.a.
-'IS' frome Intended usespecifeporting not foun Extract, transformad data from IS, send to excel, csv, pandmatplotlib, numpy dataserv and pandaserv are main files of interest for the mom For target reports see classes inheriting from LocalDB, Query and Extrin dataserv.py.
+API wrapper for Infusionsoft CRM.
+Infusionsoft a.k.a.
+'IS' from here on.
+Intended use is specific reporting not found in IS itself.
+Extract, transformad data from IS, send to excel, csv, pandmatplotlib, numpy etc. dataserv and pandaserv are main files of interest for the momment.
+For target reports see classes inheriting from LocalDB, Query and Extract in dataserv.py.

 TODO:
 ========